Sala2-0/RenderManager/README.md

 2. Unzip both zip files.
 3. In the unzipped renderer folder, move "Renderer" folder to the unzipped application folder.
 4. Find "RenderManager.exe" and run it.

+Because minimap renderer needs to be updated with every game version, you need to update the renderer as well.
+Just download the latest renderer from latest release and replace your current "Renderer" folder with the new one.